longevityframework/longevity/manual/context/schema-creation.md

 Schema generation is always a non-destructive process, and you will never lose any data when generating schema.

-The `Repo` API makes heavy use of the persistent state, or `PState`, so we will take a look at that before moving on to repositories.

 {% assign prevTitle = "repo pools" %}
 {% assign prevLink  = "repo-pools.html" %}
 {% assign upTitle   = "the longevity context" %}